 The article contains a map which should help to clarify the area where the third-order enclave once existed.

-The Venbahn: A Disused Railway
+13. The Vennbahn: A Former Railway

-“The Venbahn, a former German railway line, ended up in Belgium after the Treaty of Versailles”, according to Lieberman.
-“At the same time, six German exclaves were created, as well as one Belgian enclave inside a three-way intersection of German roads.”
+The Vennbahn is a former German railway line; but it became part of Belgium after the Treaty of Versailles — even in several areas which are supposed to be part of Germany.
+This resulted in the creation of six German exclaves — as well as one Belgian enclave inside a three-way intersection of roads in Germany.

 Travel is filled with many interesting aspects — including anomalies pertaining to borders, which can give an insight into the region which you are visiting.